JohnRedneck/Metro-13-OLD/code/modules/mob/skills/README_skills.txt

 2. Where do skills come from?
 	Most mobs (i.e. not player-controlled ones) will respond SKILL_DEFAULT when checked for skills.
-	Players set up their skill preferences on a per-job basis in the player setup screen, under occupations.
+	Players set up their skill preferences on a per-role basis in the player setup screen, under occupations.
 See below for more.
 	At round start, these preferences are transferred over to the relevant mob.
 This is handled in the skillset.obtain_from_client proc.
 	If a player is an antag, this is bypassed.
 Modify the skillset.set_antag_skills proc to change the antag behavior.
 	When minds are transferred between mobs, the skillset is generally copied over to the new mob.